chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-This type holds a message sent by an iChen® 4.0 Server to the controller indicating that the controller should revoke the current operator's granted authorities.
+This type holds a message sent by an iChen® Server 4 instance to the controller indicating that the controller should revoke the current operator's granted authorities.